 Health savings accounts (HSAs) have been around since 2003, but many people remain unfamiliar with them.
-Similar to a personal savings account, an HSA allows an individual to use untaxed savings to pay their own individual health insurance costs—and to receive employer contributions up to a maximum amount specified by the IRS.
+An HSA allows an individual to use untaxed savings to pay their own individual health insurance costs as well as out-of-pocket expenses for group health plans.
+Both individuals and employers can contribute to these accounts up to a maximum amount specified by the IRS.

 HSAs offer many advantages, but they don’t mix with certain types of federal programs and benefits.
 For example, if you are enrolled in Medicare Parts A or B, or if you file for Social Security benefits after age 65, you can’t make contributions to an HSA.